tonethar/IGME-330-Spring-2019/weekly/week-01A-notes.md

   - inspecting variable values
   - viewing the call stack
   - "View Page Source" v. the Debugger's "Inspect Elements" view
+- 5. Homework (add on to this - see mycourses dropbox):
+  - Add a "last name" input so that we can greet the person using both their first and last name
+  - *Declaratively* (using CSS) make the button 50 pixels tall by 100 pixels wide
+  - *Imperatively* (using JavaScript) give the paragraph a red text color, and a yellow background color

 | <-- Previous Unit | Home | Next Unit -->
 | --- | --- | ---